isomerpages/tp-virtualcampus/_explore/04a-caring_for_community.md

 ### Virtual Walk For Rice @ TP ###

-[TP CSC](/p10/csc/) is supporting South East CDC to bring the virtual "Walk for Rice @ TP" to YOU.
-This campaign encourages our TP Community to give back during this season of giving by walking for a good cause.
-For every 300m achieved, South East CDC's NTUC Fairprice will donate 1 bowl of white rice, 1 bowl of brown rice, and 1 bowl of instant oatmeal to needy families in the South East District.
+[TP CSC](/p10/csc/) supported South East CDC with a virtual "Walk for Rice @ TP" in the month of Dec 2020.
+This campaign encourages our TP Community to give back during the season of giving by walking for a good cause.
+For every 300m achieved, South East CDC's NTUC Fairprice donated 1 bowl of white rice, 1 bowl of brown rice, and 1 bowl of instant oatmeal to needy families in the South East District.

-Simply track your distance covered (minimum 300m) and time taken, route map and date using the strava app.
-Send a screenshot with these details together with your particulars and submit to this [link](https://docs.google.com/forms/d/e/1FAIpQLScF0QzTiutXdL1Wb7NFB22CLa6OgNfkxYb3OtIpWB46-3KLSQ/viewform){:target="_blank"}
+In total, TP Community collectively clocked in 2,647,71km which translated to 8,825 bowls of white rice, 8,825 bowls of brown rice and 8,825 bowls of instant oatmeal.
+Thank you to all who have contributed to this good cause.

-**Find Out [More](https://www.instagram.com/p/CIAwnG3HZId/){:target="_blank"}**
+**Find Out [More](https://www.instagram.com/p/CKJ6ax4H6ql/){:target="_blank"}**

 ![Walk For Rice]({{site.baseurl}}/images/BeCaring-WFR-Banner.jpg)